brickventory/lego-labels/README.md

 - format 62 x 13mm
 - folder organization according to [BrickLink catalog categories](http://www.bricklink.com/catalogTree.asp?itemType=P)

+## Image creation

+it uses the ldraw library and the ldview programm

 ## Contribution

 Use the `label-template.lbx` file to generate a new label.
 The new file name should follow the `$elementNumber-$elementName{-$elementColor}.lbx`format.